Emily Garrison, PhD

 What advice would you give to young women entering your industry?

-My advice to young women entering this field is to know your “why.”
-Understand what drives you and stay connected to it, even as it evolves over time.
-For me, it began with a passion for helping students learn and grow, and it later expanded to supporting both students and educators.
-No matter how my role has changed, that core purpose has remained the same.
+My advice to young women entering this field is to first and foremost know your “why.”
+Take time to understand what drives you, what fuels your passion, and what gives your work meaning—and stay connected to that, even as it evolves over time.
+For me, it began with a passion for helping students learn and grow, and over the years it expanded into supporting both students and the educators who serve them.
+While my roles have changed, my core purpose has remained constant.

 What are the biggest challenges or opportunities in your field right now?